bomeara/prepotol/README.md

-# prepotol
-Prepare a tree for uploading to OpenTree
+This package prepares a tree in R in phylo format for uploading to OpenTree.